About Abigail Turner

 Devora Geller received her PhD in musicology from the Graduate Center.
 She is the Digital Preservation Manager at the YIVO Institute for Jewish Research.

 Elida Jbeili earned her Masters in Middle Eastern Studies from the Graduate Center.
-She is Director of Communications and Media at Lebanese American University for North America.
-In this episode of Alumni Aloud, Elida talks about the various benefits of working in a nonprofit and how her career has developed as she's moved between different organizations.
+She is the North American Director of Communications and Media at Lebanese American University.

 Astrid Rodriguez earned her PhD in educational psychology from the Graduate Center.
-She currently works at NYU managing Student Success initiatives in Enrollment Management.
-In this episode of Alumni Aloud, Astrid talks about the importance of enrollment management efforts in pursuing universities' missions.
-She also discusses how an administrative position in higher education can be rewarding for graduates who want to have a positive impact on students' lives.
+She currently works at NYU managing the implementation of Student Success initiatives in Enrollment Management.

 Rocio Raña earned her PhD in Linguistics from the Graduate Center.
 She runs Langalo, a translation business in New York City.
 She also works on different research projects, publishes, and continues to teach.